AltimateAI/vscode-dbt-power-user/media/previews.md

 ![Preview query results and SQL](./images/query-results-and-SQL.gif)

-#### Analyze the results data with operations like 'filter', 'group by' as well as create different types of charts or just export the data as CSV etc.
+#### Analyze the results data with operations like 'split by', 'group by' as well as create different types of charts.
+You can also export the data as CSV

 ![Results data analysis and export](./images/EDA-and-export.gif)